Vine Ripe Nutrition Logo

 5. Eat Mindfully

 Enjoy and pay attention to food.
-Limit doing other things at the same time while eating like driving, watching television, reading and working on the computer.
+Limit doing other things simultaneously while eating, like driving, watching television, reading, and working on the computer.
 In addition to being more mindful when eating, it is important to eat when hungry and stop when full.
-There are a lot of reasons that people eat.
-About 75 % of us eat due to emotional reasons and many of us eat due to the convenience of food.
+There are many reasons that people eat.
+About 75 % of us eat for emotional reasons, and many eat for convenience.

 I love the book 50 Ways to Soothe Yourself Without Food.
-It has so many great ideas to find alternatives to eating when not hungry.
-And an added surprise when I went to share the link with you was that Dr. Albers has a brand new book called 50 More Ways to Soothe Yourself Without Food!
-I am going to order that one too!
+It has many great ideas for finding alternatives to eating when you are not hungry.
+An added surprise when I went to share the link with you was that Dr. Albers has a brand new book called 50 More Ways to Soothe Yourself Without Food!
+I am going to order that one, too!

 50 Ways to Soothe Yourself Without Food